Japan preparing for unexpected after Kim's death

 The report of Kim's death grabbed immediate headlines in Japan, where newspapers issued extra editions.

-Some Tokyo residents said they were concerned about what will happen next inside the borders of their unpredictable neighbour.
+Some Tokyo residents said they were concerned about what will happen next inside the borders of their unpredictable neighbor.

 "I am worried indeed.
 I am very interested in knowing how this will all turn out," 73-year-old retiree Kosuke Yoshimasa told Reuters.